Cambodia–Laos relations

 Cambodia–Laos relations are foreign relations between Cambodia and Laos established in 1956.
-Cambodia has an embassy in Vientiane. and Laos has an embassy in Phnom Penh.
+Cambodia has an embassy in Vientiane and Laos has an embassy in Phnom Penh.
 Both countries are full members of the ASEAN.
 Both Cambodia and Laos have ruling parties, Laos has the Marxist-Leninist ideology of Lao People's Revolutionary Party while Cambodia has the Khmer nationalism as the Cambodian People's Party which is very similar to Marxist-Leninist faction, but has Monarchism and Cambodian nationalism to become part of the CPP's political system.

 There are "shades of irredentism" along the border; as a result the Cambodia–Laos border was not fully demarcated as of 2019.

-In 2024, the government of Lao PDR gifted two elephants to Cambodia.
-It was a gift from Laotian President Thongloun Sisoulith to King Norodom Sihamoni.
-They are considered meaningful presents from Lao to Cambodia.
+In April 2024, Laotian President Thongloun Sisoulith gifted two elephants to King Norodom Sihamoni during a state visit to Cambodia.
+The elephants, Champa and Rumduol, are named after the national flowers of the two countries.

 History

 During the Vietnam War (1965–1975), the Ho Chi Minh trail passed through the territories of Cambodia and Laos.
 This network of land and water transport routes, stretching over 20,000 kilometers, was used by the Democratic Republic of Vietnam to transfer military supplies and troops to South Vietnam.
 The trail became one of the key factors contributing to North Vietnam's military victory.
 Today, Cambodia and Laos maintain strong and friendly relations, with regular meetings held between the top leaders of both countries.